General Adult Psychiatry Residency

 Curriculum

 Supervised practice across a diverse array of settings and clinical experiences prepares residents for independent practice in any clinical setting.
-Our plan of clinical rotations is dynamic and has been designed to optimize residency education.
 We evaluate and adapt our curriculum in an ongoing way based on resident ideas and feedback.

 Didactic Training

 The program devotes half a day each week to protected didactic time.
 All four classes participate in protected didactics, allowing for a truly longitudinal curriculum.
-The protected time starts with Grand Rounds, held every Wednesday at 11:00 AM.
+Between September and June, the protected time includes Grand Rounds.
 These interdisciplinary sessions include local, regional, and national speakers on a wide range of clinical and research topics.

-Grand Rounds is typically followed by a Program Director meeting, conference, or interest group meeting.
 The remainder of the afternoon consists of four hours of lectures tailored to residents’ level of training.
-First- and second-year residents focus on core psychiatric concepts.
+First-year residents focus on core psychiatric concepts, including a psychopharmacology series taught by our Chair, Dr. Lauriello.
+Second-year residents build on these concepts through deeper dives into psychopharmacology, quality improvement, and foundational psychotherapy skills.
 The third year is devoted to key concepts in outpatient care, including psychopharmacology, psychodynamic therapy, and behavioral therapies (CBT, DBT, and ACT).
 Fourth-year residents concentrate on advanced topics and transition to practice.

 Call & Vacation

-As a PGY1, residents complete a total of 5-6 weeks of Night Float, with weekend call sprinkled throughout their Psychiatry and Neurology rotations.
-PGY1s cover the Emergency Department and inpatient unit, and are always supported by a Senior Resident (PGY2 or PGY3).
+As a PGY1, residents complete a total of 5-6 weeks of Night Float, with weekend call sprinkled throughout the year.
+PGY1s cover the Emergency Department and 14 Thompson inpatient unit and are always supported on-site by a senior resident (PGY2 or PGY3).

-PGY2 and PGY3 residents divide weeknight call, covering the Consult Service and providing teaching backup to the PGY1.
-PGY2s also take sprinkled weekend calls, while PGY3s have no weekend call.
-We also have a “Backup” system in place to support residents who are acutely unable to take call due to illness.
-By the PGY4 year, residents take no call.
+PGY2 and PGY3 residents divide weeknight call, covering the Consult-Liaison Service and providing teaching backup to the PGY1.
+PGY2s also take sprinkled weekend calls, while PGY3s have no scheduled weekend call.

-Conference time is also available, with funding for residents who are presenting.
+Conference time is also available, and residents who are presenting may apply for departmental funding.

 Inpatient Medicine at TJUH or Pediatrics at AIDHC 3 Months